xChrisMo/Mechatronics_Project/README.md

 ## Code in the Repository

 - line_tracking.ino: Line tracking code as written in C++
-- Obstacle_tracking: Obstacle detection and avoidance as deployed on Arduino.
+- obstacle_tracking.ino: Obstacle detection and avoidance as deployed on Arduino.